yowainwright/rssm/README.md

 ## Demo Application

-Explore Rssm features with our demo application:
+Explore Rssm features with our interactive demo on the documentation site:

 ```bash
 # Clone the repository